pbuckner/x-plane_plugins/XPython/docs/source/development/index.rst

   ..
 Note:: Do not place stubs in XPPython3 or PythonPlugins folder where they will be found by
             X-Plane!
 The stubs do not actually execute code.

+* **Debug Config Initialization** (See :doc:`xppython3.ini`.)

+  For debugging, we've added some run-time flags which can be configured and stored.
+These increase the level of internal debugging output, and increase the frequency of buffer flushing.
+  Will slow down execution time a small bit, but may make your debugging easier.

 Advanced Topics
 ---------------